 Heroes’ Square (Hun.
 Hősök tere) is included in this article, although it’s not really a part of City Park.
-After all, the square is one of Budapest’s landmarks and located right next to the park.
+After all, the square is one of the landmarks in Budapest and located right next to the park.
 Therefore, Heroes’ Square is a must on your itinerary, if you decide to visit Budapest City Park.

 Attractions in City Park

 - Millennium Monument, which was erected in 1896 to celebrate the 1000th birthday of the Hungarian state

 - The Museum and Library of Hungarian Agriculture – At the castle

 - Chapel of Ják - A small chapel at the courtyard of the castle

 - Capital Circus of Budapest (link)

 - Museum of Transportation - At the northeast corner of the park (link)